Overview

 OAuth2

-Applications interacting with the authenticated API should create an OAuth2 application.
+Applications interacting with an authenticated API should create an OAuth2 application.
 You can do this in the developer settings.

 Once you have created a client, use the following URL to have a user authorize your client: